SDG Summer School 2021: Open Source Health Solutions

 Theme: Tackling health challenges set by partner organisations with open-source hardware and software solutions.

-Partners: University of Geneva is teaming with the University of Paris and partner Universities and maker spaces worldwide.
+Partners: University of Geneva is teaming with the University of Paris and Yonsei University in Seoul.

 Format: Students working in multidisciplinary teams guided by mentors from several Universities and International Organisations.